Alumni Association Board

 Image

-Paul W. Colson holds Masters and doctoral degrees in social work from the Crown Family School of Social Work, Policy, and Practice, University of Chicago.
-Following his doctoral work, he relocated to New York City where he worked for over 25 years for Columbia University, serving as the Program Director for the Charles P. Felton National Tuberculosis Center at Harlem Hospital and then as an Associate Research Scientist at ICAP, Mailman School of Public Health.
+Dr. Paul W. Colson holds a Master's and doctoral degrees in social work from the Crown Family School of Social Work, Policy, and Practice, University of Chicago.
+Following his doctoral work, he relocated to New York City for over 25 years for Columbia University.
+He served as the Program Director for the Charles P. Felton National Tuberculosis Center at Harlem Hospital and then as an Associate Research Scientist at ICAP, Mailman School of Public Health.

-Dr. Colson has an overarching interest in the delivery of health and mental health services for disadvantaged populations, including behavioral and systemic issues which impact service use.
-With NIH funding, he has conducted studies of HIV Pre-Exposure Prophylaxis and of peer interventions to increase adherence among patients with HIV and with latent tuberculosis infection.
-Dr. Colson relocated to Chicago in 2018 where he continues to work on issues related to HIV/AIDS and peer workers.
+Dr. Colson has an overarching interest in the delivery of health and mental health services for disadvantaged populations, including behavioral and systemic issues that impact service use.
+With NIH funding, he has conducted studies of HIV Pre-Exposure Prophylaxis and peer interventions to increase adherence among patients with HIV and with latent tuberculosis infection.
+Dr. Colson relocated to Chicago in 2018 to continue working on issues related to HIV/AIDS and peer workers.

 Image